Short-seller sounds warning over Aphria-Nuuvera deal

 According Mr. DeFrancesco, Delavaco invested in Florida grower Liberty Health Sciences Inc. before Aphria.
 Mr. DeFrancesco was also an early investor in 242 Cannabis LLC, a firm Liberty recently agreed to acquire.
 He says he invested in Kalytera Therapeutics Inc. and Scythian Biosciences Corp. at the same time as Aphria.

-"That is called having a strong rolodex, because you've done a lot of successful deals over the years and people trust you and they come to you because of your judgment," Mr. DeFrancesco said.
+"That is called having a strong Rolodex, because you've done a lot of successful deals over the years and people trust you and they come to you because of your judgment," Mr. DeFrancesco said.

 "Aphria's success means way more to me, my family and our partners than what we would ever be able to make on Nuuvera.
 Aphria, as far as I'm concerned, is my baby.
 It means a lot."